 Multidrug-Resistant Reference Strains

-Multidrug-resistant (MDR) strains have been attributed to numerous nosocomial infections worldwide, resulting in increased morbidity, mortality, and health-care expense.
+Multidrug-resistance (MDR) among infectious microorganisms is a serious health concern that has contributed to increases in morbidity, mortality, and expense in healthcare settings.
 To support the field of MDR research, ATCC has acquired and authenticated various clinical and environmental isolates exhibiting resistance to numerous antimicrobial agents.